About the cheese

 Black pepper cheddar

-Our bacon cheddar is one of two collaborative cheeses we’ve developed at Hill Valley Dairy.
-What started as a conversation with Nick Vorpagal, of Lake Geneva Country Meats, soon became a fun collaboration where they supplied the high quality bacon, and we incorporated it into the cheese.
+Our bacon cheddar is one of the collaborative cheeses we’ve developed at Hill Valley Dairy.
+What started as a conversation with Nick Vorpagel, of Lake Geneva Country Meats, soon became a fun collaboration where they supplied the high quality bacon, and we incorporated it into the cheese.
 This took a lot of trial and error to get the perfect bacon flavor in every bite of cheese.
-Our first version was just bacon and cheddar, which was good, but we wanted something a little more.
-In the second version, we added some seasonings in with the bacon to create added flavor throughout the cheese.
-We use a variety of bacon sizes in the cheddar, so every bite is a delightful surprise with our bacon cheddar.
+We use a variety of bacon sizes and additional seasonings in the cheddar, so every bite is a delightful surprise with our bacon cheddar.